tpm2-software/tpm2-pkcs11/docs/OPENSSL.md

 alias tpm2ssl='OPENSSL_CONF=$HOME/tpm2-pkcs11.openssl.conf openssl'
 ```

-You'll also need to set up a `TPM2_PKCS11_STORE` and have an assymetric keypair generated.
+You'll also need to set up a `TPM2_PKCS11_STORE` and have an asymmetric key pair generated.
 This is all
 shown in the [pkcs11-tool](PKCS11_TOOL.md) tutorial.

-Seeting up an alias makes life easier, so lets do that:
+Setting up an alias makes life easier, so lets do that:
 ```bash
 alias tpm2pkcs11-tool='pkcs11-tool --module /path/to/libtpm2_pkcs11.so
 ```